4618

 As we saw earlier, there are several parts of a working system.
 This system usually includes signal hardware (input and output), controllers, networks, user interface (HMI), communications gear, and software.
 Altogether, the term SCADA refers to the entire central system.
 The central system usually monitors data from various sensors that are either in close proximity or off-site (sometimes miles away).

-SCADA systems significantly enhance the performance of a network by providing comprehensive visibility, control, and automation of network operations.
+These advanced systems enable facilities to harness data more effectively, leading to smarter, data-driven decisions that enhance operational efficiency.
+They significantly enhance the performance of a network by providing comprehensive visibility, control, and automation of network operations.
 By collecting real-time data from various remote devices and integrating with other network management tools, SCADA systems can consolidate alarms and streamline decision-making processes.
 This reduces response times and improves overall network reliability.
-A SCADA system's help in automating responses to potential issues minimizes the need for manual intervention and reduces operational costs.

 SCADA Systems Centralize Monitoring and Control